Beaches and Marine Vegetation

 Key Vital Sign Messages

-• Puget Sound shorelines offer habitat for small fish such as juvenile salmon migrating along the shores to reach the ocean, and beach spawning forage fish like surf smelt.
-Shoreline armor reduces habitat for fish and blocks the movement of sand and sediment, disrupting natural beach processes, and can block safe and easy access to the water.
+• Puget Sound shorelines offer habitat for small fish such as outmigrating juvenile salmon, beach spawning forage fish such as surf smelt, and shellfish beds.
+Shoreline armor reduces habitat for fish, disrupts natural beach processes by blocking the movement of sediments, and can reduce safe and easy access to the water, impacting people’s access outdoor activity.

-• Like terrestrial forests, kelp forests form extensive living structures that provide an array of valuable ecosystem goods and services.
-Monitoring results show stark contrasts in the status of floating kelp in different areas of Washington State.
-Floating kelp status ranges from stable to substantial documented decline.
+• Like terrestrial forests, kelp forests form extensive living structures that provide valuable ecosystem services.
+There are stark variations in the status of floating kelp in different parts of the Puget Sound, ranging from stable to substantial documented decline, and total loss

-• Soundwide eelgrass area has been relatively stable since 2000, as has overall eelgrass area in herring spawn locations during the last forty years.
-This is reassuring and sets Puget Sound apart from other developed areas where large scale declines are ongoing.
+• There are approximately 51,700 acres of eelgrass in greater Puget Sound.
+Despite localized declined in eelgrass area, the stability of eelgrass area since monitoring began in 2000 is reassuring and sets Puget Sound apart from other developed areas where large scale declines are ongoing.

 • Eelgrass health is linked to the Marine Water Vital Sign.
-Excessive input of nutrients and organic matter can lead to algae blooms, and overgrowth by epiphytes and nuisance macroalgae.
-These organisms shade eelgrass beds, and lower density and the maximum depth to which eelgrass grows.
-Additionally, loss of eelgrass to eelgrass wasting disease has the potential to become a major stressor under increasing climate change, as the severity of outbreaks has been linked to warmer water temperatures.
+Excessive input of nutrients and organic matter can lead to algae blooms, overgrowth that shades eelgrass beds, and lowers the density and depth that eelgrass grows.
+Additionally, eelgrass wasting disease has the potential to become a major stressor under increasing climate change and warmer water temperatures.

 Other Resources